lucidrains/quartic-transformer/README.md

 Exploring an idea where one forgets about efficiency and carries out attention on each edge of the nodes (tokens)

+## Todo

+- [ ] first add a weak taylor linear attention on top of all edges
+- [ ] use coordinate descent routing from the node attention matrix to select a subset of edges to update (and do full attention across)

 ## Citation

 ```bibtex